-We call-Japanese people call sake-do you know sake?
+Do you know sake?
 Japanese wine made from rice.
 We make Japanese wine from rice.
-That is-another name for sake is "best medicine of all the medicine" [laughs].
-If you do not intoxicated by it-if you take not-if you do not take too much, that is the medicine of all [laughs].
+Another name for sake is the "best medicine of all the medicines" [laughs].
+If you do not get intoxicated by it-if you do not take too much, that is the best medicine of all [laughs].
 But when you are intoxicated, that is sake which you should not take or sell.

 We say "sell."
 This is very subtle.
-"Don't take" is not, you know, adequate enough.
-"Don't sell" mean-when you yourself [are] intoxicated by something, you know, by-by some gaining idea to make profit from it, or-or you are-when you are caught by something, you will try to sell it to others.
-"Buddhism is so wonderful teaching!
+"Don't take" is not, adequate enough.
+"Don't sell" means when you yourself are intoxicated by some gaining idea to make a profit from it, or when you are caught by something, you will try to sell it to others.
+"Buddhism is so wonderful a teaching!
 [Laughs.]
 Why don't you join us?"
 At that time you are already somehow intoxicated by it.
 So "don't sell" is very subtle expression.
 But it means also "do not take it."

-But even though-you can take it if you do not [get] caught by it.
+But, you can take it if you do not get caught by it.
 You can do it.
-But precepts observation-why we emphasize precepts observation is it will protect yourself from bad habits.
-Precepts will protect yourself, as our human nature is-has some weak points-so many weak points we have.
-So it is necessary for Buddha to protect us from evil habits by setting up some rules for us.
+But why we emphasize precepts observation is it will protect yourself from bad habits.
+Precepts will protect yourself, as our human nature has so many weak points.
+So, it is necessary for Buddha to protect us from evil habits by setting up some rules for us.

-But if we are alert enough, we should-wise enough, we should take care of ourselves with alert-with alertness.
-Not to fell into the pitfall of human nature.
-We have many danger in our life, and sometime we know it and sometimes we do not know it.
-So it is necessary for us to have some rules to protect ourselves.
-And actually, precepts observation is difficult way, but actually it is easy way, you know.
-Not-difficult way is to-to be-to behave like Buddhist without precept, without any rules.
+But, if we are wise enough, we should take care of ourselves with alertness.
+Not to fall into the pitfalls of human nature.
+We have many dangers in our life, and sometimes we know it, and sometimes we do not know it.
+So, it is necessary for us to have some rules to protect ourselves.
+And actually, precepts observation is a difficult way, but actually it is an easy way.
+The difficult way is to behave like a Buddhist without precepts, without any rules.
 This is very difficult.
 But if we have some precepts, it is easy for us to observe our way.
-How do you think [laughs]?
-Do you think this is just, you know, some-some good explanation of precepts?
+What do you think [laughs]?
+Do you think this is just some good explanation of precepts?
 It is not so.

-When I was young, I wanted to remain celibacy.
-You know, I wanted to-I didn't want to get married, because I know myself so much, I know-I knew what will happen to me if I get married.
-So I thought I'm not so, you know, good.
-I know pretty well.
+When I was young, I wanted to remain in celibacy.
+I didn't want to get married.
+Because I knew myself so much, I knew what would happen to me if I got married.
+I thought I'm not so-good.
+I knew pretty well.
 So I thought it may be easier to remain alone-to be a Buddhist.
-This is easy way.
-But some people may think to get married, to remain Buddhist, may be easier because his life will help him [laughs].
+This is the easy way.
+But some people may think to get married, to remain Buddhist, may be easier because his wife will help him [laughs].
 So it may be easier.
-Yes, in some way it is easier, but it makes-makes us-makes him more difficult-more difficult to be a good priest.
+Yes, in some ways it is easier, but it makes it more difficult to be a good priest.

-So precepts observation is very-we should be very-we should be very grateful to the precepts.
-It is mercy of the Buddha.
-If you think the precepts will be a bandage for your life, or precept is the rules of your life, that is big misunderstanding.
-It means your effort is not-you are not sincere enough.
-You don't know yourself, and you do not make your effort enough to be a Buddhist.
+So precepts observation is-we should be very grateful to the precepts.
+It is the mercy of the Buddha.
+If you think the precepts will be a bandage for your life, or precepts are the rules of your life, that is a big misunderstanding.
+It means you are not sincere enough.
+You don't know yourself, and you do not make enough effort to be a Buddhist.
 When you become Buddhist, you will find the true meaning of those precepts.